 ABOUT THE EVENT

 Weak, corrupt, and politically unstable, the Central Asian Republics of Kazakhstan, Kyrgyzstan, Tajikistan, and Uzbekistan are frequently dismissed as isolated and irrelevant to the outside world.
 Dictators Without Borders argues that Central Asia is in reality a globalization leader with extensive involvement in economics, politics and security dynamics beyond its borders.
 Yet Central Asia’s international activities are mostly hidden from view, allowing sophisticated, transnational corruption to largely go unnoticed.
-Please join us as Alexander Cooley examines how business networks, elite bank accounts, overseas courts, third-party brokers, and Western lawyers connect Central Asia’s supposedly isolated leaders with global power centers.
-George Washington University Professor Marlene Laruelle and NED Senior Director for Russia and Eurasia Programs Miriam Lanskoy will provide comments.
+During the presentation, Alexander Cooley examined how business networks, elite bank accounts, overseas courts, third-party brokers, and Western lawyers connect Central Asia’s supposedly isolated leaders with global power centers.
+George Washington University Professor Marlene Laruelle and NED Senior Director for Russia and Eurasia Programs Miriam Lanskoy provided comments.

 Claire Tow Professor of Political Science at Barnard College